ioccc-src/winner/2012/kang/README.md

 <kang.seonghoon@mearie.org>
 <http://mearie.org>

 ## To build:

 ```sh
 make
 ```

 ## To run:

 ```sh
 echo "full spelling of an English cardinal numeral less than a quadrillion" | ./kang
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) changed the code to accept the proper German for four 'vier' where before it was spelt with the sound of V (fier not vier).
-But was this a bug or a feature?
-He's on the fence here but he went ahead and did it anyway as it seems useful.
-Thank you Cody!

 ## Try: